-(a) employers and employees wholly or substantially covered by:
+- (a) employers and employees wholly or substantially covered by: - (i) the Dredging Industry Award 20XX; - (ii) the Maritime Offshore Oil and Gas Award 2020XX; - (iii) the Ports, Harbours and Enclosed Water Vessels Award 20XX; and - (iv) the Seagoing Industry Award 20XX. - (b) maintenance contractors covered by: - (i) the Manufacturing and Associated Industries and Occupations Award 2020XX; or - (ii) the Electrical, Electronic and Communications Contracting Award 20XX. - (c) employees excluded from award coverage by the Act; - (d) employees who are covered by a modern enterprise award or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (e) employees who are covered by a State reference public sector modern award or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees.

-- (i) the Dredging Industry Award 20XX; - (ii) the Maritime Offshore Oil and Gas Award 2020; - (iii) the Ports, Harbours and Enclosed Water Vessels Award 20XX; and - (iv) the Seagoing Industry Award 20XX. - (b) maintenance contractors covered by: - (i) the Manufacturing and Associated Industries and Occupations Award 2020; or - (ii) the Electrical, Electronic and Communications Contracting Award 20XX. - (c) employees excluded from award coverage by the Act; - (d) employees who are covered by a modern enterprise award or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (e) employees who are covered by a State reference public sector modern award or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees. - 4.4 This award covers any employer which supplies labour on an on-hire basis in the marine towage industry in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
-Clause 4.4 operates subject to the exclusions from coverage in this award. - Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.
+- 4.4 This award covers any employer which supplies labour on an on-hire basis in the marine towage industry set out in clauses 4.1 and 4.2 in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
+This subclause Clause 4.4 operates subject to the exclusions from coverage in this award. - 4.5 Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.